 By Jakob Emil Kristensen

-The Toronto Metropolitan University (TMU) Bold women’s hockey team extended their losing streak to five with a 4-1 loss against the Nipissing Lakers on Nov.
-11 at the Mattamy Athletic Centre (MAC).
+The Toronto Metropolitan University (TMU) Bold men’s volleyball team suffered a tight 3-1 loss to the University of Windsor Lancers on Nov.
+5 at the Mattamy Athletic Centre (MAC).

 In the second game of a back-to-back between the two programs, the Bold were looking to pull out a win after a close game on Saturday went to five sets.
 Despite another tight game with two TMU comebacks in the third and fourth sets, TMU couldn’t secure the win.

 “Pretty happy with the response to being down, but every time you lose at home you are a little bit frustrated,” said TMU interim head coach Niko Rukavina.